BV Functions and Sets of Finite Perimeter on Configuration Spaces: Sets of finite perimeter

-Let us now put a measurability statement.
-The proof follows by arguing exactly in the same way as in the proof of Proposition \ref{prop: meas}, thus, we omit the proof. \begin{lem} Fix $r>0$.
+Let us now prove a measurability statement.
+The proof follows arguing exactly in the same way as in the proof of Proposition \ref{prop: meas}, thus, we omit it. \begin{lem} Fix $r>0$.
 If $F: \U(\R^n) \to \R$ is a Borel function, then

 \end{lem}